 We have investments in illiquid or non-marketable equity securities acquired in private transactions.
-As of March 31, 2024, 6.5% of our consolidated assets consisted of investment securities, which are illiquid investments.
+As of March 31, 2025, 2.2% of our consolidated assets consisted of investment securities, which are illiquid investments.
 Investments in non-marketable, securities are inherently risky and difficult to value.
 We account for our non-marketable equity securities under the measurement alternative.
 Under the measurement alternative, the carrying value of our non-marketable equity investments is adjusted to fair value for observable transactions for identical or similar investments of the same issuer or impairment.
 We evaluate our investment in non-marketable securities when circumstances indicate that we may not be able to recover the carrying value.
 We may impair these securities and establish an allowance for a credit loss when we determine that there has been an "other-than-temporary" decline in estimated fair value of the equity security compared to its carrying value.
 The impairment analysis requires significant judgment to identify events or circumstances that would likely have a material adverse effect on the fair value of the investment.
-Because over 5% of our total assets consisted of non-marketable investment securities, any future impairment charges from the write down in value of these securities could have a material adverse effect on our financial condition or results of operations.
+Future impairment charges from the write down in value of these securities could have a material adverse effect on our financial condition or results of operations.